 Here are just some of the many Concordia College spaces and places you’ll discover:

-The Donald A. Krenz Academic Center in the Scheele Memorial Library contains technology-enhanced classrooms--including the 82-seat Pietruski Auditorium, a 48-seat classroom overlooking the quad, a 20-station computer teaching room, and the Darlene Hedin Krenz New Media Center designed for electronic and digital media instruction.
-Fully handicapped accessible, the Center is also home to the OSilas Art Gallery, the Yeager Collection of original autographs of American financial leaders, a spacious student lounge, and the campus Information Technology Services department.
+The Donald A. Krenz Academic Center contains technology- enhanced classrooms, including the 82-seat Pietruski Auditorium, a 20-station computer teaching room, and the Darlene Hedin Krenz Center for New Media and Digital Production for electronic and digital media instruction.
+Fully handicapped accessible, the Center houses the OSilas Art Gallery, the Yeager Collection of original autographs of American financial leaders, a spacious student lounge, and our Information Technology Services department.

 The Sommer Center for Worship and the Performing Arts includes a recital/lecture hall with tiered seating for 315 and the Ralph C. Schultz Chapel.
 The recital hall has hosted recording sessions for artists such as Itzhak Perlman, Yehudi Menuhin, and Harry Connick, Jr., as well as our own Concordia Choir.
 The wall separating the two spaces can be opened, resulting in a performance space seating approximately 715 people.